Medokin8/Parking_Sensor/README.md

 Software:
-1. Stm32CubeIDE - IDE for programming microcontroeler,
+1. Stm32CubeIDE - IDE for programming microcontroler,
 2. Qt - a set of libraries and tools for visualization

 Main idea: